aisystant/docs/docs/en/systems-thinking-introduction/implementation-and-description-of-the-system/conclusions-of-the-section-and-main-concepts.md

 title: Conclusions of the Section and Main Concepts
 ---

+# Conclusions of the Section and Main Concepts

 In this section, we discussed the cognitive technique of distinguishing between the embodiment, description, documentation, and function of a system.
 It can be said that any description pertains to a system.
 A system description becomes accessible to people when it is documented.

 The main relationships in systems are the "part-whole" relationships, also known as composition/assembly relationships.
 Divisions are made solely through attention—nothing in the physical world is deliberately divided into parts!